×

 When we asked people what advice they would give someone preparing to move to Jaco, they said:

 "Jaco is a popular destination for expats due to its beautiful beaches, vibrant nightlife, and close proximity to the capital city, San Jose.
 Before moving to Jaco, it's important to understand that while English is widely spoken, learning Spanish will greatly enhance your experience and make daily tasks easier.
 The cost of living in Jaco is relatively low compared to many Western countries, but it's still higher than in other parts of Costa Rica.
 Healthcare in Costa Rica is of a high standard, with both public and private options available.
 However, it's recommended to have health insurance to cover any potential medical costs.
 The climate in Jaco is tropical, meaning it's hot and humid year-round, with a rainy season from May to November.
 Jaco is a tourist town, which means it can get crowded during peak travel seasons.
 It's also important to note that while Jaco is generally safe, like any tourist destination, there can be issues with petty crime, so it's important to take standard precautions to protect your belongings.
 Driving in Costa Rica can be challenging due to the country's mountainous terrain and occasional lack of road signage, so many expats choose to rely on public transportation or taxis.
 Finally, it's important to understand the visa and residency requirements before moving to Costa Rica.
-While tourist visas are relatively easy to obtain, obtaining residency can be a more complex process that requires a certain amount of financial stability," explained one expat living in Jaco, Costa Rica.
+While tourist visas are relatively easy to obtain, obtaining residency can be a more complex process that requires a certain amount of financial stability," remarked one expat in Jaco, Costa Rica.

 How do I find a place to live in Jaco?